nilswey/PDF-Analyzer/README.md

-This README provides instructions on how to start, connect to, and stop the Docker container for the PDF Analyzer Project.

-## 1: Clone the repository:

-Navigate to the repository:

-cd PDF

 # PDF Analyzer

 ## Overview
-This programm is designed to analyze scientific papers in PDF file format and provides basic overview of the text.
+This programm is designed to analyze english scientific papers in PDF file format and provides basic overview of the text.

+For installation follow the comands below.

 Features:
 Metadata on Author, Title, Keywords